ejp-rd-vp/FiaB/README.md

 The installer will create a folder containing all of your server configuration files.
 You can copy this folder anywhere on your system, e.g. to keep your servers all in one folder outside of your GitHub copy of FiaB.

 The folder will be called "prefix-ready-to-go"  (e.g. "ACME-ready-to-go").
-Inside of that folder is a customized docker-compose file (docker-compose-prefix.yml) for your deployment.
+Inside that folder is a customized docker-compose file (docker-compose-prefix.yml) for your deployment.
 So for example, you would issue the commands:

 ```